pkoukos/GoodTuringMD/README.md

 The following steps are required in order to run the script :

-### 0. Extremely quick start guide
+### i.
+Extremely quick start guide

-For a more detailed overview skip this section and begin your reading at 1.
+For a more detailed overview skip this section and begin your reading at ii.
 If you feel confident read on.

 If you already have the R package installed and you work with unix (GNU/Linux-MacOSX) then just place the Good_Turing.R program to the directory containing your RMSD matrix and then